Learn the phrases commonly heard around town

 Blue Hill District

-The new name for the Ephesus- Fordham district including Chapel Hill’s older, suburban-style shopping centers like Eastgate Crossing, Village Plaza and Rams Plaza.
+The new name for the Ephesus–Fordham district, which includes Chapel Hill’s older, suburban-style shopping centers like Eastgate Crossing, Village Plaza and Rams Plaza.
+The vision is to create a pleasant walking experience and a mix of commercial uses, upper story residences and offices, bike paths and sidewalk cafes.

 Carrboro

-This former mill town has the highest density per square mile of any town in North Carolina.
-It’s hard to tell where Chapel Hill ends and Carrboro starts as the downtowns seamlessly connect, but it’s right around Carrburritos.
+This former mill town has the second highest population density per square mile of any town in North Carolina.
+It’s hard to tell where Chapel Hill ends and Carrboro begins as the downtowns seamlessly connect, but it’s right around where Merritt Mill Road intersects West Franklin Street, which then turns into East Main Street.
+When you see Back Alley Bikes and Carrburritos, you know you’re in Carrboro.

 Chatham